Blockstream/docs/README.md

 git push
 ~~~~

-Within GitHub you can now propose a Pull Request to the Blockstream/docs repository.
+Within GitHub you can now make a Pull Request to the Blockstream/docs repository.